How the CI Portal Works

 |Can be integrated with the Global Urban Monitoring Framework and SDG Cities Flagship.|

 Based on the diversity of projects and the expectations of CIF regarding its portfolio, the projects submitted to the Cities Investment Facility are categorised based on the following tracks that were established.

-Includes those projects that have completed feasibility studies (either in feasibility stage or advanced stage) with sound business cases, clear funding structure and funding support from government.
+Includes those projects that have completed feasibility studies with sound business cases, clear structure and support from government.

 Includes those projects in the early stages (concept or pre-feasibility) that have preliminary information, compelling cases and government co-financing.

 Includes those projects that are in the early stages, have a compelling case and impact which needs to be well developed.
 These projects need substantial input from a funding and technical perspective.

 Includes those projects that are either: at the ideation stage with no documentation; or do not have any funding commitment from government; or are nor in an aligned sustainable urban development sector.

 Those projects under Track 1 and 2 are uploaded on the CI Portal upon further engagement to verify information and address data gaps.
 Track 1 projects showing the highest potential to reach the stage of implementation will achieve a Proof of Concept (PoC) to be presented in high-level interactive environments to private and commercial investors at World/Regional Urban Forums.

 Please consider that those projects under Track 3 and 4 do not meet all or some of the assessment criteria.
 Therefore, these projects receive feedback and a checklist from the Cities Investment Advisory Platform to help in addressing the identified gaps.

 If successful through the application process to enter the CIF pipeline, your project will be supported by UN-Habitat and its Private Partners.
 Some of the benefits primarily include, but are not limited to the following: